E-MobilityBusinessOpen Standards

 In contrast to eMSPs, Charge Point Operators are responsible for the construction of the charging stations.
 They are focused on developing and maintaining the charging infrastructure, which includes hardware installation, ensuring proper connectivity of charging points and their service.
 CPO’s main point of interest is keeping the technicalities up and running and, if needed, reacting to possible malfunctions in real-time.
 This is specifically important as a vast majority of charging stations should stay available 24/7.

-CPO’s also care about the energy management and seamless connectivity to the grid, this includes i.e. energy storing or utilization of renewable sources of energy.
+CPO’s also care about the energy management and seamless connectivity to the grid, which includes i.e. energy storing or utilization of renewable sources of energy.

 CPO charging management software